dade92/side_channel_attack_suite/trace_inspector/README.md

     of the first trace.

     It takes as input a config file with the needed parameters.
     An example can be found in config_example.
+In the config file you will find different useful parameters to set the output image; during my thesis project I found these parameters quite important, looking the traces or the spectrum carefully usually brings clever deductions.

     IMPORTANT: the fftw3 library that computes the DFT and IDFT was compiled passing --enable-float parameter to the